IAEA-NDS/IAEA-PD2019/README.md

-CAUTION ALL FILES ARE MOVED TO THE GITHUB AND MAINTAINE UNDER GITHUB
+THIS REPOSITORY CONTAINS FILES THAT ARE STILL TEMPORARY WORKING VESION.

 # IAEA Updated Evaluated Photonuclear Data Library (IAEA/PD-2019)
-This is the package of the validation and verification process for the IAEA Updated Evaluated Photonuclear Data Library (IAEA/PD-2019). ``Data`` contains the original data collected from the evaluateors world wide during CRP meeting. ``Modify`` contains the shell-scripts and input files for the header modification by using DeCE code. ``Check`` contains the shell-scripts, ipnuts, and outputs for the ENDF utilities, such as checkr, fizcon, and psych. ``Process`` contains the shell-scripts, ipnuts, outputs, ace and ps files created by NJOY processing.
+This repository is for the package of the validation and verification process of the IAEA Updated Evaluated Photonuclear Data Library (IAEA/PD-2019).

+``Data`` directory contains the original data collected from the evaluateors world wide during CRP meeting. ``Modify`` directory contains the shell-scripts and input files for the header modification by using DeCE code. ``Check`` directory contains the shell-scripts, ipnuts, and outputs for the ENDF utilities, such as checkr, fizcon, and psych. ``Processing`` directory contains the shell-scripts, ipnuts, outputs, ace and ps files created by NJOY processing.

+The information on the Research Coordination Meeting of CRP can be
+found:

 https://www-nds.iaea.org/CRP-photonuclear/index_1RCM.html